oracle-livelabs/security/database/redacting-restcalls-with-ords/introduction/introduction.md

 ### Prerequisites

 This workshop assumes you have:
-- An Oracle Cloud Infratructure tanancy account
+- An Oracle Cloud Infrastructure tenancy account
 - Familiarity with Database is desired
 - Some understanding of cloud and database terms is helpful
 - Familiarity with Oracle Cloud Infrastructure (OCI) is helpful